axonops/cassandra-analyzer/README.md

 ## Architecture

-The analyzer is organized into modules that mirror Montecristo's structure:
+The analyzer is organized into modules:

 - **client/** - AxonOps API client
 - **collectors/** - Data collection modules